yuxuibbs/CubeToaster/README.md

 8. Print to file (save as PDF) with 4 sheets per page

-9. Print score sheets and cut them (everything is already sorted by event and heat number)
+9. Print score sheets and cut them (everything is already sorted by event and group number)

 ## Anonymizer
-Anonymizes JSON data
+Anonymizes JSON data for development purposes

 ## List of competition CubeToaster has been used in:
 * Shaker Fall 2016